BE Informed No. 8.1

 Q. What is an auxiliary station?

-A. Section 97.3(a)(7) defines the term: An amateur station, other than in a message forwarding system, that is transmitting communications
+A. Section 97.3(a)(7) defines the term as: An amateur station, other than in a message forwarding system, that is transmitting communications

 point-to-point within a system of cooperating amateur stations.
-Our amateur service community has made successful arguments
+It is a special operation amateur station for which necessary

-are the special accommodations for an auxiliary station?
+What are the accommodations for an auxiliary station?

-Advanced or Amateur Extra Class operator license may be an auxiliary station.
-A holder of a Technician, General, Advanced
+or Amateur Extra Class operator license may be an auxiliary station.
+A holder of a Technician, General, Advanced or Amateur

-or Amateur Extra Class operator license may be the control operator of an auxiliary station, subject to the privileges of
+Extra Class operator license may be the control operator of an auxiliary station, subject to the privileges of the class of

 An auxiliary station may transmit only on the 2 m and shorter wavelength bands, except the 144.0-144.5 MHz, 145.8-146.0 MHz,